seixasxbr/rasc/project-aum.md

 <br>

 ## Referências
-1. **SANTHAKUMAR, M.;  KIM, J.** Robust adaptive tracking control of autonomous underwater vehicle-manipulator systems.Journal  of  Dynamic  Systems,  Measurement,and Control, American Society of Mechanical Engineers Digital Collection, v.
+1. <a id="SANTHAKUMAR">**SANTHAKUMAR, M.;  KIM, J.**</a>Robust adaptive tracking control of autonomous underwater vehicle-manipulator systems.Journal  of  Dynamic  Systems,  Measurement,and Control, American Society of Mechanical Engineers Digital Collection, v.
 136, n.
 5,2014.
-1. **DANNIGAN, M.; RUSSELL, G. T.** Evaluation and reduction of the dynamic coupling between a manipulator and an underwater vehicle.IEEE Journal of Oceanic Engineering,IEEE, v.
+1. <a id="DANNIGAN"></a>**DANNIGAN, M.; RUSSELL, G. T.** Evaluation and reduction of the dynamic coupling between a manipulator and an underwater vehicle.IEEE Journal of Oceanic Engineering,IEEE, v.
 23, n.
 3, p.
 260–273, 1998.

 <br>